joshfinley/joshfinley.github.io/content/posts/2020-12-02-internals-of-polymphorphic-engines.md

 Reviewing different works on polymorphic viruses will reveal a myriad of strategies virus authors would use to fool defense products.
 These authors were truly creative in their exploration of ways to write their viruses and make them survive in hardened environments.

 According to one 1998 work from *The Black Baron*, a polymorphic engine can be distilled into three components {{< citation id="blackbaron1998" url="https://web.archive.org/web/20210227235004/https://vx-underground.org/archive/VxHeaven/lib/vbb01.html" content="The Black Baron.
 (1998).
 A general description of the methods behind a polymorph engine.
-VX Underground archived version." />}}:
+VX Underground.
+Archived version." />}}:

 1. Random number generator
 2. Junk code generator